LavKalsi/LanguageTranslatorApp/README.md

 3. Build and run the project on an Android device or emulator.

+OR

+1. Go to releases and download the apk file.

 ## Adding APK to GitHub

 To add the APK file of your app to GitHub, follow these steps: